Demystifying Essential Mutual Fund Terminology

 Let’s move on to exploring Management Companies.
 A Management Company is the most common investment option.
 These are available as an open-end or closed-end fund.

-• An open-end mutual fund is where you can purchase and redeem (sell) shares whenever you want.
-There are continuous primary offerings.
+• An open-end mutual fund allows you to purchase and redeem (sell) shares at any time.
+So, there are continuous primary offerings.

-• A closed-end mutual fund doesn’t continuously issue new shares, but instead, issues a fixed number of shares usually through a one-time public offering.
-A closed-end fund generally does not redeem shares.
+• A closed-end mutual fund does not continuously issue new shares; instead, it issues a fixed number of shares, typically through a one-time public offering.
+Moreover, a closed-end fund generally does not redeem shares.

-1. At least 75% of the assets must be invested,
+1. A minimum of 75% of the assets must be invested

-3. The investment company may not own more than 10% of the voting stock in any one particular company.
+3. The investment company is restricted from possessing more than 10% of the voting shares in any single company

-On the second floor of the pyramid, you’ll find Growth and Income Mutual Funds.
-On the third floor, Growth Mutual Funds, and finally, at the very top (with the most risk), Emerging Markets.
+On the second floor of the pyramid, you’ll find Growth and Income Mutual Funds, with the third floor dedicated to Growth Mutual Funds.
+At the pinnacle lies Emerging Markets, offering the highest risk profile.

 Money Market Fund